gabetucker2/gostack/README.md

 <h3>Stack</h3>

- This is the main data structure in the project.
+ This is the main struct in the project.

  > `stack` *Stack{}*
  >> `cards` *[]\*Card{}*